Chișinău

 Trolleybuses

-There is wide trolleybus network operating as common public transportation within city.
+There is a wide trolleybus network operating as common public transportation within the city.
 From 1994, Chișinău saw the establishment of new trolleybus lines, as well as an increase in capacity of existing lines, to improve connections between the urban districts.
 The network comprises 22 trolleybus lines being 246 km (153 mi) in length.
 Trolleybuses run between 05:00 and 03:00.
-There are 320 units daily operating in Chișinău.
-However the requirements are as minimum as 600 units.[clarification needed] Trolleybus ticket costs at about 6 lei (ca. $0.31).
+There are 320 units operating daily in Chișinău.
+However, the requirements are as minimum as 600 units.[clarification needed] A trolleybus ticket costs 6 lei (ca. $0.31).
 It is the cheapest method of transport within Chișinău municipality.

 Buses